GDD-Minor-GTV3A/The-Herd/Assets/Team 5/README.md

 ### Gameplay
 The level is currently playable.
 The CameraFollowing script is temporary to make the level function, and the positioning of this camera will be adjusted in the future once everything is properly integrated.

+The "peak scare" is located at the end of the level (top right).
+To trigger the scare, you must first enter the circular area and then exit it the same way.
+When exiting, enemies will spawn around you and the "chase" will begin.
+During the chase, enemies will block certain paths and force the player down a specific route.
+Currently, the chase doesn’t lead anywhere meaningfully, as this is just a proof of concept.

-The "peak scare" can be triggered by heading to the end of the level, where the trigger is located.
-This will cause enemies to spawn, creating a chase back towards the village.
-(Enemy AI isn't implemented in this scene yet, so they don't actually move.)
-The most efficient route can be seen in the image below.
+The most efficient route to the end of the level can be seen in the image below.
 ![Route through the level](images/levelroute.png)

 Here the green dot is the player spawn, the blue line the trigger and the red line the route.